DLCorcoran/mPOA_Projector/README.md

 ####  outputDirectory:
     This should be a directory name to save the output (a .csv file per model analyzed).
     By default, it is set to create a 'results' subdirectory in the current folder.
-    Changing this parameter to be blank "", or NA, will result in no files being generated
+    Changing this parameter to be NULL or NA will result in no files being generated

 ####  proportionOfProbesRequired:
     This is the proportion of probes to have a non-missing value for both the sample to have a